Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 A post-build verification step confirms the presence and integrity of expected packages, validating compliance with enterprise DevOps standards.
 This solution delivers a secure, reproducible, and fully automated workflow for dependency management, streamlining builds and strengthening software supply chain security.

 ---
-⚙️ Continuous Integration with AWS CodeBuild
-To enable fast, secure, and automated builds, AWS CodeBuild was integrated with GitHub using the official GitHub App.
-This integration eliminates the need for manual credentials by using OAuth-based authentication, allowing builds to trigger automatically on push and pull request events.

-Each build runs in a clean, isolated environment provisioned by CodeBuild.
-The build process is defined in the buildspec.yml file, which orchestrates the full lifecycle—from dependency resolution and testing to compilation and packaging of the application (e.g., into a WAR file).

-During execution, CodeBuild assumes its service IAM role, which includes permissions to interact with AWS CodeArtifact and AWS Security Token Service (STS).
-Using these permissions, CodeBuild calls the AWS CLI to retrieve a temporary, time-limited authorization token from CodeArtifact.
-This token is dynamically injected into Maven’s settings.xml file, enabling secure access to internal Maven repositories without relying on hardcoded credentials.

-This token-based mechanism ensures that each build uses fresh, least-privilege credentials.
-Because the CodeArtifact token expires after 12 hours, a new token is generated automatically for every build, maintaining secure access to dependencies while minimizing the risk of credential leakage.

-Once the build completes, the generated artifacts—such as the WAR file—are uploaded to an encrypted S3 bucket (nextwork-devops-cicd-shanikah) governed by strict IAM policies.
-Build logs are streamed to Amazon CloudWatch Logs in real time, offering centralized visibility for debugging, monitoring, and compliance.

-This setup delivers a fully automated, repeatable CI pipeline that integrates tightly with source control, artifact management, and secure build execution—ensuring high-confidence, production-ready software with minimal manual intervention.

----

 ## ⚙️ Continuous Integration with AWS CodeBuild
-Sure!
-Here are some suggestions to elevate the write-up even further and make it more polished and impactful:

-1. **Add a brief context sentence at the start of the CodeBuild section** to remind the reader why CI matters in your workflow — sets the stage for what follows without rehashing previous sections.

-2. **Highlight the role of automation and security more explicitly** — emphasize how automation reduces human error and how temporary credentials align with security best practices.

-3. **Use active voice and simpler sentence structures** to make the text more direct and readable.

-4. **Clarify any jargon or abbreviations on first use** (e.g., “WAR file” if your audience may not be familiar).

-5. **End with a concise summary sentence** reinforcing the benefits of your approach.

-Here’s an example incorporating those tips:

----

-## ⚙️ Continuous Integration with AWS CodeBuild

-To ensure fast, reliable, and secure software delivery, AWS CodeBuild was integrated with GitHub using the official GitHub App.
-This setup enables automated builds triggered by code changes, eliminating manual intervention and improving overall development velocity.
+To enable fast, secure, and automated builds, AWS CodeBuild is integrated with GitHub via the official GitHub App.
+This OAuth-based connection allows builds to trigger automatically with every push to the master branch—eliminating the need for static credentials.

-Each build runs in a fresh, ephemeral environment provisioned by CodeBuild.
-The buildspec orchestrates all phases—from resolving dependencies and running tests to compiling and packaging the application into a WAR (Web Application Archive) file.
+Each build runs in a clean, isolated environment defined by the buildspec.yml file.
+This file orchestrates the entire build lifecycle, including dependency resolution, testing, compilation, and packaging of the Java application into a WAR file.

-During the build, CodeBuild assumes an IAM role with permissions to access AWS CodeArtifact and AWS STS.
-It dynamically generates a temporary authorization token via the AWS CLI, injecting this token into Maven’s `settings.xml`.
-This ensures Maven securely fetches dependencies from CodeArtifact without storing long-lived credentials, aligning with AWS security best practices.
+To securely retrieve dependencies, CodeBuild authenticates with AWS CodeArtifact using a time-bound token generated during each build.
+This token is injected into Maven’s settings.xml, enabling secure, temporary access to the internal Maven repository.

-Upon successful packaging, build artifacts are uploaded to an encrypted S3 bucket (`nextwork-devops-cicd-shanikah`) protected by strict access policies.
-Build logs stream in real time to CloudWatch Logs, providing comprehensive monitoring and troubleshooting capabilities.
+Upon successful build completion, artifacts are uploaded to an encrypted S3 bucket (nextwork-devops-cicd-shanikah), while logs are streamed to Amazon CloudWatch Logs for real-time visibility, monitoring, and compliance.

-This fully automated pipeline tightly integrates source control, dependency management, and build execution, delivering reproducible, production-ready artifacts while maintaining strong security and operational visibility.

----

-If you want, I can also help you with example snippets (buildspec.yml, IAM policies) or suggest diagrams to visually reinforce the flow.
-Would that be helpful?

-## 🔧 Automated Builds with AWS CodeBuild

-Leveraging the secure remote development environment and robust dependency management, AWS CodeBuild was seamlessly integrated with GitHub via the official GitHub App.
-This eliminated the need for manual credentials and enabled automatic build triggers on every push to the `master` branch, ensuring continuous and reliable CI/CD execution.

-The build lifecycle was defined in a version-controlled `buildspec.yml` file, detailing all necessary phases from dependency retrieval to artifact packaging.
-CodeBuild utilized the AWS-managed Corretto 8 environment, matching the EC2 development setup to maintain runtime consistency across development and CI pipelines.

-Secure access to private dependencies was maintained by dynamically generating temporary AWS credentials and injecting CodeArtifact authorization tokens into Maven’s configuration at build time.
-This ensured all dependencies were resolved exclusively through CodeArtifact, reinforcing supply chain security and compliance.

-Upon successful compilation and packaging, the generated artifacts—including the WAR file—were securely stored in the encrypted S3 bucket `nextwork-devops-cicd-shanikah`.
-Meanwhile, real-time build logs streamed to CloudWatch Logs provided actionable insights for fast troubleshooting and monitoring.

-This fully automated pipeline delivered repeatable, production-ready builds with minimal manual overhead, tightly integrating source control, secure dependency management, and artifact storage into a cohesive, scalable CI/CD solution.

----

-Would you like it more formal, more concise, or adapted to a particular audience?

-////////
-AWS CodeBuild was integrated with GitHub using the official GitHub app, eliminating the need for manual credentials and improving security posture.
-Builds were automatically triggered on code changes, enabling a smooth and efficient CI/CD workflow.

-The build process was defined in a structured `buildspec.yml` file.
-The build environment used AWS-managed Corretto 8 to match the production runtime.
-During execution, secure tokens were retrieved for CodeArtifact, followed by Maven dependency resolution, compilation, and packaging.
-Output artifacts, including a WAR file, were uploaded to the S3 bucket `nextwork-devops-cicd-shanikah`.

-CloudWatch Logs provided real-time visibility into the build process, enabling fast debugging and monitoring.
-This integration resulted in a fully automated build pipeline that produced consistent, production-ready artifacts with minimal manual effort.
+This setup delivers a fully automated, reproducible CI pipeline that’s tightly integrated with source control and internal artifact management—ensuring high-confidence, production-ready software with minimal manual effort.

----

 ## 📦 Automated Deployment with AWS CodeDeploy & CloudFormation